4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 		- Provisioned IOPS (SSD)
 			- Charged by amount of IOPS provisioned x percentage of days that you provision for the month

+## Section 2: Amazon Simple Storage Solution (S3)

+- Trivia
+	- Data is stored as objects in buckets
+	- Virtually unlimited storage but a single object is limited to 5 TB
+	- Granular access to bucket and objects
+	- Data is redundantly stored in the Region
+- Common Use Cases and Scenarios
+	- Storing application assets
+	- Static web hosting
+	- Backup and disaster recovery(DR)
+	- Staging area for big data
+	- Application hosting
+	- Media hosting
+	- Software delivery
+- **S3 Pricing**
+	- Pay only for what you use
+		- GBs per month
+		- Transfer OUT to other Regions
+		- PUT, COPY, POST, LIST, and GET requests
+	- You do not pay for
+		- Transfers IN to Amazon S3
+		- Transfers OUT from Amazon S3 to Amazon CloudFront or Amazon EC2 in the same Region
+	- Estimating S3 Pricing
+		1. Storage class type
+		    - Standard storage is designed for: 11 9s of durability and four 9s of availability
+		    - S3 Standard-Infrequent Access (S-IA) is designed for 11 9s of durability and three 9s of availability
+		2. Amount of storage
+		3. Requests
+		    - The number and type of requests (GET, PUT, COPY)
+		    - Type of requests: Different rates for GET requests than other requests.
+		4. Data transfer
+		    - Pricing is based on the amount of data that is transferred out of the Amazon S3 Region

+## Section 3: Amazon Elastic File System

+- **EFS Features**
+	- File storage in the AWS Cloud
+	- Works well for big data and analytics, media processing workflows, content management, web serving, and home directories
+	- Petabyte-scale, low-latency file system
+	- Shared storage
+	- Elastic capacity
+	- Supports Network File System (NFS) versions 4.0 and 4.1 (NFSv4)
+	- Compatible with all Linux-based AMIs for Amazon EC2
+- **EFS Implementation**
+	1. Create your Amazon EC2 resources and launch your Amazon EC2 instance
+	2. Create your Amazon EFS file system.Create your mount targets in the appropriate subnets
+	3. Connect your Amazon EC2 instances to the mount targets
+	4. Verify the resources and protection of your AWS account

+## Section 4: Amazon S3 Glacier

+Amazon S3 Glacier is a data archiving service that is designed for security, durability, and an extremely low cost.

+- Amazon S3 Glacier is designed to provide 11 9s of durability for objects
+- It supports the encryption of data in transit and at rest through Secure Sockets Layer (SSL) or Transport Layer Security (TLS)
+- The Vault Lock feature enforces compliance through a policy
+- Extremely low-cost design works well for long-term archiving.
+Pricing is varied on region, and where the data is being sent.
+- You can configure lifecycle archiving of Amazon S3 content to Amazon S3 Glacier.
+Lifecycle policies enable you to delete or move objects based on age.
+- Retrieval options:
+    - Standard: 3–5 hours
+    - Bulk: 5–12 hours
+    - Expedited: 1–5 minutes
+- Secure Storage
+    - Server-side encryption with AES-256
+    - Control access with IAM
+    - Manages your keys

 ---

 # Module 8: Databases

+## Section 1: Amazon Relational Database Service (RDS)

+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+RDS provides you with six familiar database engines to choose from: Amazon Aurora, Oracle, Microsoft SQL Server, PostgreSQL, MySQL and MariaDB.

+- **Managed vs Unmanaged Service**
+	- Unmanaged Challenges
+		- Server maintenance and energy footprint
+		- Software installation and patches
+		- Database backups and high availability
+		- Limits on scalability
+		- Data security
+		- Operating system (OS) installation and patches
+	- RDS is a managed service that sets up and operates a relational database in the cloud.
+AWS Manages:
+		- OS installation and patches
+		- Database software installation and patches
+		- Database backups
+		- High availability
+		- Scaling
+		- Power and racking and stacking servers
+		- Server maintenance
+- **RDS Features**
+	- The database instance is the basic building block of Amazon RDS.
+The DB instance is an isolated database environment that can contain multiple user created databases.
+When setting up the database, you pick an instance class and the type of storage you need for your database.
+You also need to specify which database engine to run: MySQL, Amazon Aurora, Microsoft SQL Server, PostgreSQL, MariaDB, or Oracle.

+	  Amazon RDS allows you to configure your DB instance for high availability with a Multi-AZ (availability zone) deployment.
+When you configure a Multi-AZ deployment, RDS automatically generates a standby copy of the database instance in another availability zone within the same VPC.
+After seeding the database copy, transactions are synchronously replicated to the standby copy.
+If the main database instance fails in a Multi-AZ deployment, RDS automatically brings the standby database instance online as the new main instance.

+	  RDS also supports the creation of read replicas.
+Updates that are made to the source database instance are asynchronously copied to the read replica instance.
+You can reduce the load on your source DB instance by routing read queries from your applications to the read replica.
+- **Cost and Usage of RDS**
+- When to use RDS
+	- Use when you require:
+		- Complex transactions or complex queries
+		- A medium to high query or write rate – Up to 30,000 IOPS (15,000 reads + 15,000 writes)
+		- No more than a single worker node or shard
+		- High durability
+	- Do not use when:
+		- Massive read/write rates (for example, 150,000 write/second)
+		- Sharding due to high data size or throughput demands
+		- Simple GET or PUT requests and queries that a NoSQL database can handle
+		- Relational database management system (RDBMS) customization
+- Billing
+	- Clock hour billing - resources incur charges when running
+	- Database characteristics effect cost
+	- DB Purchase Type
+	    - On-Demand Instances - Compute capacity by the hour
+	    - Reserved Instances - Low, one-time, upfront payment for database instances that are reserved with a 1-year or 3-year term
+	- Number of DB instances
+	- Provisioned storage
+	    - No charge - Backup storage of up to 100 percent of database storage for an active database
+	    - Charge (GB/month) - Backup storage for terminated DB instances
+	- Additional Storage - Charge (GB/Month) for backup storage in addition to the provisioned storage
+	- Number of Requests
+	- Deployment type — Storage and I/0 charges vary, depending on whether you deploy to a single availability zone or multiple
+	- Data transfer – No charge for inbound, tiered charges for outbound

+## Section 2: Amazon DynamoDB

+- Fast and flexible NoSQL database service for any scale.
+- NoSQL database tables with no limits
+- Virtually unlimited storage
+- Items can have differing attributes
+- Low-latency queries
+- Scalable read/write throughput with no limits
+- Supports document and key-value store models.
+- Replicates your tables automatically across your choice of AWS Regions
+- Works well for mobile, web, gaming, adtech, and Internet of Things (IoT) applications
+- Provides consistent, single-digit millisecond latency at any scale

+## Section 3: Amazon Redshift

+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+The Redshift service manages all of the work of setting up, operating, and scaling a data warehouse.
+These tasks include provisioning capacity, monitoring and backing up the cluster, and applying patches and upgrades to the Amazon Redshift engine.

+- Columnar storage and parallel processing architectures
+- Automatically and continuously monitors cluster
+- Encryption is built in

+## Section 4: Amazon Aurora

+Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 64TB per database instance.
+It delivers high performance and availability with up to 15 low-latency read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across three Availability Zones (AZs).
+It also automates time-consuming tasks such as provisioning, patching, backup, recovery, failure detection, and repair.

 ---